mauriciopoppe/function-plot/README.md

 * `mousemove` fired whenever the mouse is moved inside the canvas, callback params `x`, `y` (in canvas space coordinates)
 * `mouseout` fired whenever the mouse is moved outside the canvas
-* `draw` emit this event to redraw the contents of the canvas
+* `before:draw` fired before drawing all the graphs
+* `after:draw` fired after drawing all the graphs
 * `zoom:scaleUpdate` fired whenever the scale of another graph is updated, callback params `xScale`, `yScale` (x-scale and y-scale of another graph whose scales were updated)
 * `tip:update` fired whenever the tip position is updated, callback params `x`, `y`, `index` (in canvas